 The recipe creator isn’t kidding when she says the flavor will “make your heart swoon.”
-Full of all the amazing ingredients that make carbonara so decadent (and delicious), the zucchini is a perfect way to lighten up the rich classic.
+Though it's full of all the amazing ingredients that make carbonara decadent (and delicious), this zoodle version is a perfect way to lighten up the rich classic.
 To make it even healthier, try turkey bacon or chicken sausage in place of the pancetta.

-Though this recipe is relatively low-carb, it’s as filling and satisfying as a dish with actual pasta.
+Though this recipe is relatively low carb, it’s as filling and satisfying as a dish with actual pasta.
 Made with fresh figs, arugula, basil, pancetta, and pecorino Romano cheese, it’ll be hard not to demolish the entire bowl.
-(And it’s totally fine if you do.)
+(But hey—it’s totally fine if you do.)

-This recipe just might be the easiest meal you’ll ever make.
-Though it uses homemade pesto, it tastes just as great with store-bought varieties, taking the prep time to less than five minutes.
-Top with cherry tomatoes, Parmesan cheese, and a dash of salt and pepper, and enjoy.
+This recipe will be one of the easiest meal you’ll ever make, even if you're making pesto from scratch.
+If you opt for a store-bought variety instead, the prep time will be cut down to less than five minutes.
+Top with cherry tomatoes, Parmesan cheese, and a dash of salt and pepper.

-When cold season rears its germy head, few things sound better than a hot bowl of noodle soup.
-Instead of turning to a can or takeout, try whipping up your own batch.
-Easy, inexpensive, and perfect for leftovers, this Asian twist on zoodle soup will have you feeling healthier in no time.
+Any time we feel slightly sick or sneezy, few things sound better than a hot bowl of noodle soup.
+Now instead of turning to a can or takeout, we whip up our own batch.
+It's easy, inexpensive, and perfect for leftovers, so this zoodle-y twist on a classic egg drop soup is one of our all-time faves.

-Light, healthy, and a good source of lean protein, this zoodle dish is an easy and delicious lunch or dinner option.
-Though avocado and corn are best during summer months, it’s easy to adjust the flavors for any season.
-Our fall favorite: subbing pesto for avocado and sun-dried tomatoes for corn.
+Light, healthy, and a good source of lean protein, this zoodle dish is an easy lunch or dinner option.
+Though avocado and corn are best during summer months, it’s easy to swap them out for whatever is in season (or whatever is left over in your fridge).

 There’s kung pao chicken, and there’s kung pao chicken zoodles.
-Made with the same amazing flavors of the Chinese favorite (like peanuts, scallions, and ginger), this recipe adds a veggie base and sticks to homemade sauce to keep things healthier.
-Plus, cooking is way more fun than dialing for takeout.
+This recipe is made with the same amazing flavors of the Chinese favorite (like peanuts, scallions, and ginger), and it adds a veggie base and sticks to the homemade sauce to keep things healthier.
+It's a good reminder that cooking is way more fun than dialing for takeout.

-Marinara sauce is delicious, but it can also get boring—and fast.
-An easy and healthy option, homemade lentil marinara is a delicious alternate that provides more protein and fiber.
-Made with herbs, lentils, diced tomatoes, garlic, and a hearty pile of zoodles, spaghetti will never be the same.
-(In a good way.)
+Marinara sauce is delicious, but it can also get boring.
+Homemade lentil marinara is a delicious alternate that packs in extra protein and fiber.
+Spaghetti will never be the same (in a good way).